KietNhiTran/AnnotationPlatform/Documentation/index.md

 ![Annotation Platform Conceptual Architect - Block Diagram](images/Annotation_System.jpg)

-The system consists of front end components and serveral busines logic services (or components) which are in reality implemented as micro-services in cloud deployment platform (Microsoft Asuze).
+The system consists of front end components and serveral busines logic services (or components) which are in reality implemented as micro-services in cloud deployment model (Microsoft Asuze).
 Except the front end component, these services have it own functionality and storage.

 In general, these services are independent and they communicates with each other mainly via a message queue (**communication queue**).
 Except the front end components, they communicate with backend business logic service via routed HTTPs REST call.